-The historical remote Mustang trek unseals the once Forbidden Kingdom of Mustang, tucked away from the rest of the world, lies just north of the main Himalayan range of Nepal.
-Mustang, a land where the soul of the man is still considered to be as real as the feet he walks on: a land said to be "barren as a dead deer" but where beauty and happiness abound in spite of hardship, was a part of the Tibetan Kingdom of Gungthang until the 1830s.
-The walled city of Lo Monthang, the unofficial capital of Mustang still remains a kingdom within a kingdom.
-The early history to Lo Monthang is embellished in myth and legend rather than the recorded fact.
-Mustang has maintained its status as a separate principality until 1951.
-The king of Lo-Monthang still retains his title and he has been given the honorary rank of Colonel in the Nepal army.
+The historic backcountry Mustang trek kicks off the once-banned wild horse kingdom, which is hidden from the rest of the world north of Nepal's main Himalayas.
+Mustang, the land where a man's soul remains as real as the feet he walks on: this land is called "barren as a dead deer", but despite its hardships, it is still full of beauty and happiness, part of the kingdom of Tibet.
+Until Gongtang in the 1830s.
+The unofficial capital of Mustang, the walls of Lomondan, remains a kingdom within a kingdom.
+The early history of Lomond Tang is filled with myths and legends rather than recorded facts.
+The Mustang remained an independent duchy until 1951.
+King Lo-Monthang still retains his title and was awarded the honorary rank of Colonel of the Nepal Army.

-Adventure International Trekking regularly organizes trek to the Himalayan Kingdom of Mustang targeting the TIJI festival three days long
+Adventure International Trekking organizes regular treks to the Upper mustng for the three-day TIJI festival

-The ritual is known as “The chasing of the Demons", one of the most important festivals of the region.
-Over the festive time, monks dressed in elaborate costumes and masks perform dances and rituals that are supposed to drive away evil spirits.
-Dressed in their finery, people from all over Mustang gather in Lo Monthang to celebrate the Tiji festival.
+The ceremony is called "The Demon Hunt" and is one of the most important festivals in the region.
+During the festival, monks dressed in elaborate costumes and masks perform dances and rituals to exorcise evil spirits, and Mustangs from all over gather at Lo Montang to celebrate the Tiji festival.

 "Before we spewed out a swath of weather-beaten brown faces, in stark contrast to those bright, dirty little kids clinging to the roof like grapes.
 My eyes, even today, have a hard time believing what I saw that day the truth.